lgpaula/CineLogUI/README.md

 CineLogUI is a user interface project designed for managing and exploring movie logs efficiently.

+CineLogUI works in unison with pyScraper https://github.com/lgpaula/pyScraper

 ## Features

-- Intuitive user interface for managing movie logs.
+- Intuitive user interface for managing movie and series.
-- Scrape, search and filter movies by various criteria.
+- Scrape, search and filter titles by various criteria.

-- Responsive design for multiple devices.
+## Disclaimer

+This application has only been tested on Fedora 41.
+Use at your own risk.

 ## License